Living compatibility - but how?! Why paid time off from work is worthwhile for you and your career

 These forms of educational leave are available

 You can either book an educational leave as a trip or you can continue your education at your place of residence.
 Especially popular are language courses in Spain, Greece or Malta (where you learn English, not Maltese).
-Educational vacations aimed at stress management and improving your mental health are also often combined with a trip - a yoga retreat in the Alps or a hiking vacation in the Harz Mountains or a stay at the North Sea.
+Educational vacations aimed at stress management and improving your mental health in your career and life are also often combined with a trip - a yoga retreat in the Alps or a hiking vacation in the Harz Mountains or a stay at the North Sea.
 Design, marketing or accounting skills are not usually offered as a trip.
 The courses usually take place in educational institutions.
 But of course you can make a trip within Germany out of it and combine your further education with a city vacation.
 Most offers are designed for the legally agreed five days.
 Sometimes there are also ten-day courses - for these you can "save up" your educational leave from two years.

 How to apply for educational leave